 To those who live in cooler places, iguana control may seem like a trivial problem.
-But, if you live in a place where iguanas roam freely, the question of how to get rid of iguanas is a big one.
+However, if you live in a place where iguanas roam freely, the question of how to get rid of iguanas is a big one.
 These pesky reptiles can damage flowering plants and vegetables if left unchecked.
-Let’s look at how to keep iguanas out of garden and away from your pretty plants.
+Let’s look at how to keep iguanas out of gardens and away from your pretty plants.

 Iguanas are plant eating lizards and will eat a great many kinds of plants.
-In particular, they like flowering shrubs, like hibiscus, and berry fruits and vegetables, like tomatoes, strawberries and figs.
+In particular, they like flowering shrubs, like hibiscus, and berry fruits and vegetables, like tomatoes, strawberries, and figs.

 They also dig burrows to live in.
 These burrows can damage lawns and walkways in the garden.

-Iguanas also may leave feces that is not only smelly and unsightly, but a health hazard as well – iguanas carry salmonella.
+Iguanas may also leave feces that is not only smelly and unsightly, but a health hazard as well– iguanas carry salmonella.

 How to Keep Iguanas Out of Garden

 Most iguanas that come into the garden are domesticated pets that either escaped or were released by lazy owners who no longer wanted to care for them.
 This does not mean that you can simply go up and pick up the iguana or touch it.
 Many of these former pets have gone feral and can be dangerous if they feel threatened.